gradikay/Create-apps-in-2-days/README.md

 - `Note` : Do not change the `service: name`! copy and paste starting below it!

-`Step 10` : Copy and Paste resources folder from `note-app` use `s3-bucket.yml` if needed to store pictures, files, or document downloaded by users using your application
+`Step 10` : Copy and Paste resources folder from `note-app` use `s3-bucket.yml` if needed to store pictures, files, or documents downloaded by users using your application

 - `Note` : `tests` folders (in resources folder, and in root) are needed to set up payment only (Delete if not needed)